Rochdale Borough Council is registered as a 'data controller' under the Data Protection Act 1998.

-We collect, hold and process a considerable amount of information, including personal information about the customers it serves, to allow it to provide services effectively.
-These services include, amongst others, providing schools and educational facilities within the city; providing care and support for vulnerable individuals and their families; maintaining and improving the environment of the borough and protecting citizens generally.
+We collect, hold and process a considerable amount of information, including personal information about the customers we serve, to allow us to provide public services effectively.
+These services include, schools and educational facilities, care and support for vulnerable individuals and their families, maintaining and improving the environment of the Rochdale borough and protecting citizens generally.

 How will the council process information they collect about me?

-- For law enforcement where the council is legally obliged to undertake such processing, for example licensing, planning enforcement, trading standards and food safety.
+- For law enforcement when we're legally obliged to undertake such processing, for example licensing, planning enforcement, trading standards and food safety

-- To process financial transactions including grants, payments and benefits involving the council or where the council is acting on behalf of other government bodies, for example the Department for Works and Pensions.
+- To process financial transactions including grants, payments and benefits involving the council or where the council is acting on behalf of other government bodies, for example the Department for Works and Pensions

 - Where you have consented

-- Where necessary to protect individuals from harm or injury.
+- Where necessary to protect individuals from harm or injury

 Using your personal data

 In deciding what personal data to collect, hold and use, we're committed to ensuring that we will:

 - Recognise that any personal data handled by the council is held on behalf of that person and that we ensure we respect that responsibility